Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Uses

-Here’s the task you can use for orbital sanders:
+Here’s how you can use orbital sanders:

 1. To sand smaller areas and tight angles.